tostart-pickagreatname/tostart-pickagreatname.github.io/_posts/2016-08-28-first-post.markdown

 However, many of the efficiencies came only <i>after</i> I knew what I was going to use the data for.
 It's important not to get too hung up on this at an early stage.

+Rails console gives us some great information to go on, like how long it takes our database to process the query.
+There is a lot more to this than I could cover in this blog, but I hope that these ideas are helpful for readers.
+In general:

+- <i>Good</i> queries are <b>specific</b>.
+They tell the DB <b>exactly</b> what
+they want to know and leverage Active Record methods to do so.
+- <i>Terrible</i> queries are <b>vague</b>.
+The author of such a question acts as though they don't know what they want, so they often ask for too much, or don't include data that needs to be used later.

 [bullet]: https://github.com/flyerhzm/bullet